thomwolf/Magic-Sand/README.md

 Magic Sand is a software for operating an augmented reality sandbox such as the [Augmented Reality Sandbox](https://arsandbox.ucdavis.edu) developped by [UC Davis](http://idav.ucdavis.edu/~okreylos/ResDev/SARndbox/).

-Magic Sand was inspired by the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos and was developed with the specific aim of using an augmented reality sandbox in a home environment.
+Magic Sand is based on some parts of the [SARndbox](https://github.com/KeckCAVES/SARndbox) project of Oliver Kreylos and was developed with the specific aim of using an augmented reality sandbox in a home/family environment.

 The following considerations thus guided the development of Magic Sand:
 - operate on a standard home computer (no specific GPU requirement, run on Windows, Mac OS X and Linux).
-- automatic calibration, configuration and operation of the Sandbox to be able to quickly store and deploy the sandbox.
+- automatic calibration, configuration and operation of the Sandbox to easily take out and put away the sandbox.
-- user-friendly interface for controling and configuring the sandbox so that family and friends can operate the sandbox.
+- user-friendly interface for controling and configuring the sandbox so that family/friends/kids can operate the sandbox.
 - being a extensible framework for sandbox games and applications development.

 ##Main Features